-The ALT-2040 Fund builds on the successes of the predecessor ALT Fund to accelerate curricular transformations envisioned in Outlook 2040.
-Selection of funded projects is guided by the transformative learning strategies of UBC’s Strategic Plan and alignment with the Priority Focus Areas identified in each call.
-Special consideration is given to those projects that advance the academic program priorities identified in Outlook 2040 and UBC Okanagan’s Declaration of Truth and Reconciliation Commitments and recent university statements/commitments related to anti-racism.
+The ALT-2040 Fund supports program development, curriculum transformations, student experience enhancement and educational resource development that accelerates the curricular vision expressed in Outlook 2040.
+Selection of funded projects is guided by the transformative learning strategies of UBC’s Strategic Plan and the academic program priorities articulated in Outlook 2040, UBC Okanagan’s Declaration of Truth and Reconciliation Commitments and UBC’s commitments to anti-racism initiatives.

 - The project uses innovative (new, novel or significantly improved) educational strategies, pedagogical approaches, techniques or tools that have a strong potential to produce a demonstrable gain in student outcomes and/or the student experience.

-- The project benefits a significant number of students or a high percentage of students within an academic program directly (e.g. enhancement of curriculum, services, and resources) and/or indirectly (e.g. training of faculty and staff in new pedagogies or learning technologies).
+- The project benefits a significant number of students directly (e.g. enhancement of curriculum, services, and resources) and/or indirectly (e.g. training of faculty and staff in new pedagogies or learning technologies).

 - The project uses outcomes-based criteria to determine success; the criteria and the methods by which data are to be collected are clearly outlined in the proposal’s evaluation plan.

 - The proposal provides a clear rationale, methodology, objectives and work plan.

 - The project is feasible; the objectives are achievable within the proposed timeline and budget.